-With the advance of technology in our lives (where you can literally call someone or look up anything you want on your phone 24 hours a day), when is the last time you simply just sat quietly with yourself?!
+With the advance of technology in our lives, when is the last time you simply just sat quietly with yourself?

 So Why Is Mindfulness Important?

 Life is busy, and often the busyness can lead to lives with increasing stress and anxiety.
 When it comes to weight loss, you may be mindlessly snacking due to heightened emotions, feeling overwhelmed, or even feeling bored – without even paying attention to it.
 This of course can lead to extra calories consumed and not even being satisfied after having a meal or snack.